 Anthropology and Environmental Policy

-Today a variety of environmental specters threaten Earth’s populations.
-Greenhouse-gas emissions are changing earth systems, global ecology, disease patterns, and land-use.
+As we enter the 21st Century, a variety of environmental specters threaten Earth’s populations.
+Greenhouse-gas emissions are changing global ecology, disease patterns, and land-use.
 Ocean fisheries and forests in many parts of the world, including Maine, are in precipitous decline.
 Loss of agricultural land in combination with population increases may well result in widespread famines in the near future.
-There are also growing problems associated with nutrient pollution, loss of wildlife and biodiversity, soil erosion, the depletion of non-renewable resources, and environmental degradation.
-These problems affect people, but people also cause them.
+There are also growing problems associated with acid rain, loss of wildlife and biodiversity, soil erosion, the depletion of energy and other resources, and environmental degradation.
+These problems affect people, but people and their decisions are also the cause of them.
 Many, moreover, are global in origin but local in their effects.
 Demands on forests and fisheries are international, for example, but the environmental consequences are felt locally in over-cut woodlands and wiped-out fisheries.
 Climate is affected by human activity at a global level, but climate changes will have very different effects in different regions of the globe.
 Since Maine is a natural resource state, the global origins of these threats are particularly relevant to the people of Maine, their culture, and their society.

-The PhD and MA programs in Anthropology and Environmental Policy center on understanding human society and culture in cross-cultural perspective and their pivotal role in implementing successful environmental policy.
+The PhD program in Anthropology and Environmental Policy centers on understanding human society and culture in cross-cultural perspective and their pivotal role in implementing successful environmental policy.
 The program engages students in a multi-disciplinary framework bridging environmental sciences and policy while focusing on the sociocultural impacts of, and responses to, local and global environmental change.

 Students engage with faculty in cutting-edge research on the way social relations, human organization, cultural perceptions, and ecological behavior affect the causes and consequences of local, national, and global environmental change.
 Students analyze social and cultural dimensions of policy that mitigate negative environmental consequences of this change while safeguarding or promoting human well-being.
 Areas of environmental policy and research include global climate change, energy resources, marine resources, eco-tourism, forestry resources, land-use, water management, and pollution control.